SuperNEMO-DBD/brew/README.md

 - macOS Sierra, High Sierra, or Mojave
   - Install [Xcode](https://developer.apple.com/xcode/) from the [App Store](https://itunes.apple.com/gb/app/xcode/id497799835?mt=12).
+  - *Catalina support is not expected until Q1 of 2020*

 Linux distributions other than the above are not officially supported